Matthew of Aquasparta: Life

-Works
+Writings

-Matteo was a learned philosopher and theologian and a personal pupil of St. Bonaventure, whose teaching, in general, he followed, or rather developed.
-In this respect he was one of what is known as the older Franciscan school, who preferred Augustinianism to the more pronounced Aristoteleanism of Thomas Aquinas.
+Matteo was a learned philosopher and theologian and probably a personal pupil of St. Bonaventure, whose teaching, in general, he followed, or rather developed.
+In this respect he was one of what is known as the older Franciscan school, who preferred Augustinianism to the more pronounced Aristotelianism of Thomas Aquinas.

 His principal work is the acute Quæstiones disputatæ, which treats of various subjects.
 Of this one book appeared at Quaracchi in 1903, namely: "Quæstiones disputatæ selectæ", in "Bibliotheca Franciscana scholastica medii ævi", I; the "Quæstiones" are preceded by a "Tractatus de excellentia S. Scripturæ" (pp. 1–22), also by a "Sermo de studio S. Scripturæ" (pp. 22–36); it is followed by "De processione Spiritus Sancti" (pp. 429–53).
-Five "Quæstiones de Cognitione" had already been edited in the collection called "De humanæ cognitionis ratione anecdota quædam" (Quaracchi, 1883), 87-182.
+Five "Quæstiones de Cognitione" had already been edited in the collection called "De humanæ cognitionis ratione anecdota quædam" (Quaracchi, 1883), 87–182.

 The rest of his works, still unedited, are to be found at Assisi and Todi.
 Among them are: "Commentarius in 4 libros Sententiarum" (autograph); "Concordantiæ super 4 ll.
 Sententiarum"; "Postilla super librum Job"; "Postilla super Psalterium" (autograph); "In 12 Prophetas Minores"; "In Danielem"; "In Ev.
 Matthæi"; "In Apocalypsim" (autograph); "In Epist. ad Romanos"; "Sermones dominicales et feriales" (autograph).